maihd/vectormath/README.md

 - C++ operators overloading
 - (Only clang) vector-extensions, swizzle properties, operators overloading
 - Component-wise computing, specific computing for graphics math, only functions
+- Seperate data types and functions in headers, support better compile speed, only include what needed
 - Find more in docs/coding_style.md

 ## Import/include instructions